 In Drexel - Freeman, however, the average commute to work is quite long.
 On average, people spend 35.34 minutes each day getting to work, which is significantly higher than the national average.

-In terms of college education, Drexel - Freeman is nearly on par with the US average for all cities of 21.84%: 19.91% of adults 25 and older in Drexel - Freeman have a bachelor's degree or advanced degree.
+The education level of Drexel - Freeman citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.91% of adults 25 and older in Drexel - Freeman have a college degree.

 The people who call Drexel - Freeman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Drexel - Freeman residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Drexel - Freeman include German, Irish, English, Swedish, and Dutch.